serenatoon/spacelords/README.md

 If you are on JAVA 1.7 and lower and need to switch to JAVA1.8, try:

-- Click on the Window tab in Eclipse, and hit Preferences.
-- Navigate to Java -> Installed JREs -> Execution Environment and choose JavaSE-1.8.
-- Head to Compiler and select the Compiler compliance level to 1.8.

-Alternatively,
 - Open the project on Eclipse.
-- Right click project -> Properties -> Java Build Path -> JRE System Library.
+- Right click project -> Properties -> Java Build Path.
-- Click edit and select the correct JRE file.
+- Click Add Library, and select JRE System Library.
+- Click Installed JREs, and then click Add.
+Select Standard VM and grab the Java 1.8 .jar from directory /usr/lib/jvm/jdk1.8.0_91
+- Click OK and click Finish.
-- Click on Java Compiler and set the compliance level to 1.8.
+- Right click the project and head to properties again and set the compliance level to 1.8.
+- In our project, the directory src/group19/testcases contains two external libraries to be added (for the test cases), JUnit 4 and Hamcrest 1.3.
+To add these libraries, right click the project in Eclipse and click Properties.
+Click Java Build Path and Add External JARs.
+Navigate to the libraries, select them and click OK.